control-toolbox/OptimalControl.jl/docs/src/application-mri-saturation.md

 println("Norm of the shooting function: ‖s‖ = ", norm(s), "\n")
 ```

-Finally, we can solve the shooting equations thanks to the [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl).
+Finally, we can solve the shooting equations thanks to the [NonlinearSolve.jl](https://github.com/SciML/NonlinearSolve.jl) and improve our solution.

 ```@example main
 using NonlinearSolve